walles/headsetharry/README.md

 * Add Caller ID support.
 * Add support for saying when we connect to a wifi network, or when we lose wifi connectivity.
+* Think about long messages, should we have an upper limit on how much we read?
+* Think about multipart messages, how do we handle them?
+How should we handle them?

 # DONE
 * Log to Crashlytics